 Latin rock has many similarities to classic rock music, both sonically and aesthetically, but the way the artists had to approach the rock revolution is entirely different.

-But, as you can see from how many views on YouTube some of these artists have, they clearly broke through.
+Though the genre wasn’t widely accepted during gthe 1950s to the ’90s, they have clearly broken through, as you can see from how many views on YouTube some of these artists have.

 Who did we miss off this list that you think should be included?
 Let us know and we’ll add them in!